mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 appeal to the worlds of the Sylean Federation were not accepted by all.
 Thirteen worlds initially rejected membership in the new Imperium.
-Cleon managed to convince six of them to reconsider only to see three flip- flop once again shortly after his coronation.
+Cleon managed to convince six of them to reconsider only to see three flip-flop once again shortly after his coronation.
 Only eight of the original Sylean worlds accepted roles as founding systems of the new empire outright.
 The founding worlds were Kiiri (now Nesdo), Lauursha (Shudusham), Khash (Rhylea), Laairer (Rib), Idmum (Ercan), Gikuu (Codsen), Kuunen Ish (Yirsh Poy) and of course Sylea itself, which became [[Capital]].
 The Syleans had deep cultural resentment of the Vilani after a millennium of oppression